Mudra: Dharmachakra Pravartana mudrā

 The Buddha preached his first sermon after his Enlightenment in Deer Park in Sarnath.
 The dharmachakra Pravartana or "turning of the wheel" mudrā represents that moment.
 In general, only Gautama Buddha is shown making this mudrā except Maitreya as the dispenser of the Law.
 Dharmachakra mudrā is two hands close together in front of the chest in vitarka with the right palm forward and the left palm upwards, sometimes facing the chest.

 There are several variants such as in the Ajanta Caves frescoes, where the two hands are separated and the fingers do not touch.
 In the Indo-Greek style of Gandhara, the clenched fist of the right hand seemingly overlies the fingers joined to the thumb on the left hand.
 In pictorials of Hōryū-ji in Japan the right hand is superimposed on the left.
 Certain figures of Amitābha are seen using this mudra before the 9th century in Japan.

 Dhyāna mudrā

 The dhyāna mudrā ("meditation mudra") is the gesture of meditation, of the concentration of the Good Law and the sangha.
-The two hands are placed on the lap, right hand on left with fingers fully stretched (four fingers resting on each other and the thumbs facing upwards towards one another diagonally), palms facing upwards; in this manner, the hands and fingers form the shape of a triangle, which is symbolic of the spiritual fire or the Three Jewels.
+The two hands are placed on the lap, with the right hand resting on the left and the fingers fully extended.
+The four fingers rest on each other and the thumbs face diagonally upward towards each other, with the palms facing upwards.
+Together, the hands and fingers form the shape of a triangle, which is symbolic of the spiritual fire or the Three Jewels.

-This mudra is used in representations of Gautama Buddha and Amitābha.
-Sometimes the dhyāna mudrā is used in certain representations of as the "Medicine Buddha", with a medicine bowl placed on the hands.
-It originated in India most likely in Gandhāra and in China during the Northern Wei.
+This mudrā is used in representations of Gautama Buddha and Amitābha.
+The dhyāna mudrā is sometimes used in representations of as the "Medicine Buddha", with a medicine bowl placed on the hands.
+It originated in India, most likely in Gandhāra and then in China during the Northern Wei dynasty.